pustotnik/playground/fwcmatch/README.md

 Also I wanted to play with such paramenters as number of read/filtered lines at one time and number of threads.

+NOTE: I wrote this code avoiding any memory reallocation during reading and filtering.
+For example for queue in multi-threaded implementation a simple fixed size ring/circular buffer is used.
+And all memory buffers are allocated beforehand.

 This code is for Linix OS only.
 Maybe it can work on MacOS but I haven't tried.

 To build and run I used my build system like this (from directory playground/fwcmatch):